gravitational/teleport/rfd/0083-machine-id-host-certs.md

 This has two components:
 1. Allow bots to securely issue host certificates for particular hosts via RBAC rules
-2. Provide some bot UX for making use of issued host certificates
+2. Provide some bot UX for issuing and making use of issued host certificates

 [manual instructions]: https://goteleport.com/docs/server-access/guides/openssh/#step-24-configure-host-authentication